 Seasonal flu varies widely

 Flu, or influenza, is an infectious respiratory disease that is caused by viruses.
-The illness ranges from mild to severe and can lead to hospitalization and even death.
+The

 People at higher risk of serious complications from the flu include young children, the elderly, pregnant women, and people with certain conditions, such as cancer, HIV/AIDS, heart disease, stroke, asthma, and diabetes.